-Gym Business
+Gym Business - Small Business Snapshot Reports - SBDCNet

 NAICS Code: 713940, SIC Code: 7991

 Fitness Centers and Gyms are an important segment of the U.S. Fitness industry with a significant impact on the U.S. economy.
-Statista reports that revenue in the Fitness segment totals $5,325 million in 2020.
+Statista projected revenue for the fitness, health, and gym club industry in the United States to an estimated $30.8 billion.
+Additional data from Statista, indicates the online revenue for the digital fitness segment, with wearables projected at 3.843 billion while the apps category anticipated to reach $1.798 billion in 2024.

-While health clubs make up only a segment of the sports and fitness industry, the International Health, Racquet & Sportsclub Association (IHRSA) reports that in the U.S. in 2018, more than 71.5 million consumers utilized health clubs with individual membership at 62.5 million, up 2.6% from 2017.
-The IHRSA study reveals that the U.S. health club industry revenue grew 7.8% to $32.3 billion.
+While health clubs make up only a segment of the sports and fitness industry, the International Health, Racquet & Sportsclub Association (IHRSA) reports that in the U.S. in 2022, there was 31,028 health clubs.

 This Fitness Centers industry summary is from First Research which also sells a full version of this report.

 - “Companies in this industry operate fitness and recreational sports facilities that offer fitness equipment, exercise classes, swimming pools, and fitness instruction services.
-Major companies include LA Fitness, 24 Hour Fitness, Equinox, Gold’s Gym, Planet Fitness, Life Time Fitness, and Town Sports International (all based in the US), along with Fitness First and Virgin Active (both based in the UK), Konami Sports Club (Japan), and McFit (Germany).
-Worldwide, fitness centers generate about $95 billion in annual revenue, according to the International Health, Racquet & Sportsclub Association (IHRSA).
-More than 210,000 fitness clubs across the globe attract about 183 million members.
-The top three markets by revenue are the US, Germany, and the UK.
+Major companies include Equinox Group, Gold’s Gym, LA Fitness, Life Time Fitness, Planet Fitness, and 24 Hour Fitness (all based in the US), along with Fitness First and Virgin Active (both based in the UK), Konami Sports Club (Japan), and McFit (Germany).

+- Worldwide, fitness centers are valued at about $90 billion, according to Statista.
+There are more than 200,000 health and fitness clubs worldwide.
+The US, Germany, and the UK have the highest number of fitness club memberships, according to Finances Online.

 - Competitive Landscape: Demand is partly linked to income levels and partly to market demographics.
 The profitability of individual companies depends on good marketing.
 Large companies have economies of scale in advertising and in buying equipment.
 Small companies can compete effectively if they have favorable locations or meet customer demands for personalized service and friendly atmosphere.
 The industry is fragmented in the US: the 50 largest companies account for about a third of revenue.”